The

 Putting In The Work

-Totalling ~50 hours across 2 weeks, I used the bandsaw spending the afternoons in design museums and exploring Copenhagen.
+Totalling ~50 hours across 2 weeks, I spent the mornings in the workshop and the afternoons in design museums and exploring Copenhagen.

-The back legs started with a slab of scandinavian maple ash that still had the bark on it, planed to thickness and cut out on the bandsaw.
-The rest of the pieces came from planks which underwent similar processing, but using the table saw to get the joinery angles perfect.
+Starting with a slab of Scandinavian maple ash with the bark still on it, the legs were planed to thickness and cut out on the bandsaw.
+The rest of the pieces came from planks that underwent similar processing, but using the table saw to get the joinery angles perfect.
 I used a domino machine to create the negatives within the connections between the main pieces.
 The drill press was the best way to make the holes for the hardware.
-The wood was then finished up to 220 grit sandpaper and given soap washes in between sandings to give it a beautiful and traditional danish finish, celebrating the material, instead of altering it.
+The wood was then finished up to 220 grit sandpaper and given soap washes in between sandings to give it a beautiful and traditional Danish finish, celebrating the material, instead of altering it.

 Finished